rkyzk/ecopost/README.md

 Reverse for 'post_detail' with arguments '('',)' not found.
 The word 'search' was recognized as slug.  changed the url from '<slug:slug>/post_detail' to 'detail/<slug:slug>' and search.html was rendered.

+my page how to get parameter id to test user == id